AshVXmc/COMP2432_SPMS/README.md

 # Smart Parking Management System (COMP 2432)
 A Smart Parking Management System for PolyU using OS-Level process coordination.
 Built with C and the GCC compiler.
+Use in Apollo2.

 ## Group 59 members:
 - Tsang, Man Ho